|from The Meteoritical Bulletin, No. 109 |

 Geochemistry: (A. Love, App) Olivine, Fa26.0±7.1 (Fa18.0-37.0, Fe/Mn=81.5±7.1, n=11); low-Ca pyroxene, Fs29.4±11.8Wo3.3±0.8 (Fs17.1-48.8Wo2.4-4.8, Fe/Mn=52.9±4.9, n=21); pigeonite, Fs38.7±6.2Wo13.8±3.3 (Fs29.1-45.3Wo9.7-19.1, Fe/Mn=55.0±3.3, n=9); high-Ca pyroxene, Fs32.5±7.9Wo30.1±4.2(Fs22.3-41.0Wo21.8-34.2, Fe/Mn=54.7±5.1, n=6); plagioclase, An97.0±0.6Or0.0±0.10 (n=9).

 Classification: Lunar (feldspathic breccia M-S3, low weathering).
 Based on textures, melt matrix component and mineral compositions, this sample is a feldspathic breccia.

 Specimens: Adrián Contreras holds the 58 2 g main mass.
 A polished thin section and 2 slices and several fragments weighing 31.26 g are on deposit at App.

 I have not studied NWA 13484.
-I suspect that it is another pair of NWA 8046: No fusion crust, weathered exterior, many pieces, glassy, vesicular mesostasis, Fa20-40.
-Tindouf, Algeria
+It may be another pair of the NWA 8046 clan: No fusion crust, weathered exterior, many pieces, glassy, vesicular mesostasis, Fa20-40.
+Tindouf, Algeria.

 Meteoritical Bulletin Database